Essential Gear for Adventure Cycle Touring

 - Detailed information on what you do and don’t need to worry about for the gear within each category,

-- Specific gear recommendations drawn from a distilled collection of gear used by experienced tourers over hundreds of thousands of touring miles, linked to an online gear database created specifically to complement the book.
+- Specific gear recommendations drawn from a distilled collection of gear used by experienced tourers over hundreds of thousands of touring miles, with links to manufacturers’ websites which are updated every season.

 The touring bikes chapter will cover in detail the single most important piece of gear for a cycle tour, teaching you: